Moderated by Chief Couch Potato Kylie

 When: Season Six aired from September 20, 2016, to April 4, 2017, on Fox.

-Where: The show is set primarily in Los Angeles, California, primarily in the loft itself.
+Where: The show is set in Los Angeles, California, primarily in the loft itself.

-This podcast was recorded in November 2017 and there are, without question, MAJOR SPOILERS, as we cover major plot points throughout the final three seasons of Angel and further discuss the entire Buffy-Verse as we rehash our “best” and “worst” lists.
-Do you agree or disagree?
+This particular episode was recorded in September 2017, and there are, without question, MAJOR SPOILERS, as the panelists cover key plot points, comedic situations, jokes, and sight gags of Season Six of New Girl.
 Listen at your own risk, and let us know what you think by commenting below!

 Follow us on Facebook, Twitter (@cpupodcast), Instagram (@couchpotatoesunite), Pinterest (@cpupodcast), or email us at email@example.com – or subscribe to this blog, the YouTube channel, our iTunes channel, our Stitcher Radio channel , and/or find us on Google Play to keep track of brand new episodes.
 In the meantime, let us know what you think!
 Comment or review us in any of the above forums – we’d love your feedback!

 Remember, new episodes and blog posts are published weekly!
 Next Wednesday, a new panel visits the Water Cooler to discuss a Netflix original series, an adaptation of a popular series of young adult novels, namely A Series of Unfortunate Events, moderated by frequent CPU! panelist Nick!
 Stay tuned!